Oil slips for third session on likely 'higher for longer' US rates

-Fed policymakers said on Tuesday the U.S. central bank should wait several more months to ensure that inflation really is back on track to its 2% target before cutting interest rates.
+Fed policymakers said on Tuesday the U.S. central bank should wait several more months to ensure that inflation really is back on track towards its 2% target before cutting interest rates.

 Higher borrowing costs can slow economic growth and pressure oil demand.